800,000 babies die of poor breastfeeding globally each year, says Health Commissioner

 “Findings have shown that investing in breastfeeding will prevent 13 per cent of child deaths and morbidity if 90 per cent of mothers exclusively breastfeed their infants, for the first six months of life.

+READ ALSO: Police burst baby factory, rescue 3 pregnant women, children in C’River

-“Globally, only 38 per cent of infants are exclusively breastfed and suboptimal breastfeeding contributes to 800,000 infant deaths globally on annual basis.
+“Globally, only 38 per cent of infants are exclusively breasfed and suboptimal breastfeeding contributes to 800,000 infant deaths globally on annual basis.

 “It is so significant that it has helped to remove the myth and unacceptable use of herbs and concoctions for neonate and young children,” he stated.